axxeerick/Axxe_website/content/courses/_index.md

     weight: 25
 ---

-I design courses that help you connect sociological theory to real-world problems through structured practice: analyzing data, building arguments from evidence, and communicating findings clearly.
+I design courses that help students to connect sociological theory to real-world problems through structured practice: analyzing data, building arguments from evidence, and communicating findings clearly.
 I use transparent expectations, frequent low-stakes feedback, and collaborative learning activities to support student growth while maintaining high standards.
 Across courses, I emphasize how race, class, and gender shape institutions and life chances, and I encourage students to develop tools for inquiry they can carry beyond the classroom.

 Below, you can find my course syllabi.